danielvartan/entrainment/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+Please note that this package is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+By contributing to this project, you agree to abide by its terms.

 - [Types of Contributions](#types-of-contributions)
 - [Contributor Setup](#setting-up-the-code-for-local-development)
 - [Contributor Guidelines](#contributor-guidelines)